mudit108-code/Pendulum-Chaos/README.md

-🌀 Chaotic Pendulum Simulation
+#🌀 Chaotic Pendulum Simulation

-A professional-grade physics simulation that models and visualizes the chaotic dynamics of a double pendulum using numerical methods and an interactive Streamlit interface.
+A professional grade physics simulation that models and visualizes the chaotic dynamics of a double pendulum using numerical methods and an interactive interface.

-This project demonstrates the complete scientific workflow — from physical theory and mathematical modeling to computation, visualization, and numerical analysis.
+This project demonstrates the complete scientific workflow — from physical theory and mathematical modelling to computation, visualization and numerical analysis.

 📌 Project Overview